mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 So, you should use your consciousness and understand what the bar is *to the minimum*.
 And then what you have to do is *release*, forget yourself and throw yourself into the bar; this is the point.
 But we always research what the bar is; this is [ontology](glossary#ontology).
 [Buddhism](glossary#buddhism) is not ontology, Buddhism is [etiology], the study of [recognition].
 That means the bar and you – not to research the bar objectively, but right now right here how you can understand or recognize the bar.
 That is what is called Buddhist psychology, Buddhist philosophy.
 And then, that is still something objective.
 The final goal is, you should communicate with the bar; this is *Zen*.
 Directly practice.

-([Etiology](https://en.wikipedia.org/wiki/Etiology): "the study of causation or origination" – I'm not sure if this what he is trying to say, but it makes more sense than "etymology", the study of the origin of words.
-It's also not clear what he means by "recognition".
-Possibly "understanding causation"?)
+([Etiology](https://en.wikipedia.org/wiki/Etiology): “the study of causation or origination” – I’m not sure if this what he is trying to say, but it makes more sense than “etymology”, the study of the origin of words.
+It’s also not clear what he means by “recognition”.
+Possibly “understanding causation”?)

 So, that means you should get one hundred points.
 How?
 It is not the study of [causation], is not the study of [ontology](glossary#ontology), what you have to do, right now, right here, you have to grasp the bar, one hundred percent.
 Not 90 percent, not 99 percent.
 You have to *grasp*.
 This is always the main point that [Buddhism](glossary#buddhism) emphasizes.